-My competition was from students who have studied at KCL itself , so knew the extended staff- from lab technicians to tutors to compound managers to nurses ( which all adds up I feel ) , with references from internal staff , it was a battle I had to fight out to get one of the 3 slots for a local graduates - although I faced many demotivating and negative feedback while I was applying , I ploughed on and it paid off.
+My competition was from students who have studied at KCL itself , so knew the extended staff- from lab technicians to tutors to compound managers to nurses ( which all adds up I feel ) , with references from internal staff , it was a battle I had to fight out to get one of the slots - although I faced many demotivating and negative feedback while I was applying , I ploughed on and it paid off.

 My reasons for sharing this with you all is to help you understand a few very valid pointers

 Not every job is for you